solidify/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     >**Note**: If you are using the Azure Cloud Shell you will be prompted for credentials when using Git.
 The best way to authenticate is to use a [personal access token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate), PAT, with a scope Code, Full permissions.
 Then use that PAT as password (leave user name empty) when prompted.

-2. Clone the repo by pasting from your repo "git clone https://SolidifyNorway@dev.azure.com/SolidifyNorway/MCW-DevOps-Workshop/_git/MCW-DevOps-Workshop"
+2. Clone the repo by pasting from your repo `git clone https://SolidifyNorway@dev.azure.com/SolidifyNorway/MCW-DevOps-Workshop/_git/MCW-DevOps-Workshop`

 ![Select Clone button on the right and copy the https url](images/stepbystep/media/clone_repo_az_devops.png "Copy https url")